cloudify-cosmo/docs.getcloudify.org/content/blueprints/gcp.md

 A Cloud DNS zone.

-Represents a particular DNS domain which you wish to manage through Google Cloud DNS.
+Represents a particular DNS domain that you want to manage through a Google Cloud DNS.
 DNS nameservers can vary between different DNSZones.
-In order to find the correct nameserver entries for your domain, use the `nameServers` attribute from the created zone.
+To find the correct nameserver entries for your domain, use the `nameServers` attribute from the created zone.